svc333/overview/whats-new/index.md

 ## {{site.data.keyword.Bluemix_notm}} platform
 {: #platform_category}

-### Bitnami helm charts now available on {{site.data.keyword.cloud_notm}}
+### Bitnami Helm charts now available on {{site.data.keyword.cloud_notm}}
 {: #bitnami}
 New as of: 04 November 2019

 {{site.data.keyword.IBM_notm}} and VMware are partnering to provide the [Bitnami Application Catalog](https://bitnami.com/stacks){: external} to {{site.data.keyword.cloud_notm}} customers.
-The first set of offerings available in the {{site.data.keyword.cloud_notm}} catalog are the Bitnami helm charts, which Bitnami has created and validated to work on the {{site.data.keyword.containerlong_notm}}.
-Kubernetes developers typically install helm charts manually from the CLI by using the helm command.
+The first set of offerings available in the {{site.data.keyword.cloud_notm}} catalog are the Bitnami Helm charts, which Bitnami has created and validated to work on the {{site.data.keyword.containerlong_notm}}.
+Kubernetes developers typically install Helm charts manually from the CLI by using the helm command.
 However, this installation process has been simplified by building an auto-installation feature in the {{site.data.keyword.cloud_notm}} catalog.
 Check out these offerings today by selecting **Bitnami** from the **Provider** filter.

 ### Apply promo codes to your account and services
 {: #promo-codes}